krino45/VPClass-P1/README.md

-# Visual programming (Part I) homework
+# Visual programming Part I

-I have to upload it like this ig idk
+All of my V.P. homework from the fourth semester of studying at SibSUTIS, uploaded into a private repository as per the requirements.